joaopizani/paucasedmatura-src/site/src/en/blog/tech/2012-03-28_gnu-screen-config-winners.md

 <!--more-->

 Hold on, I'm going to show you the file in a second.
-It's nicely commented and easy to understand, but just let me summarize what it's all about:
+It's nicely commented and easy to understand, but just let me first summarize what it's all about:

   1. **Nicer keybindings:** Screen has some hard to use shotcut keys.
      For some actions, there are even NO shortcuts.